holehouse-lab/PIMMS/README.md

 Assuming the packages above installed correctly, the next step is to actually install PIMMS.

-To do this simply download this repository as a zip file and run
+To do this simply navigate to the [stable](https://github.com/holehouse-lab/PIMMS/tree/master/stable) directory and download the `.tar.gz` file that's there.
+Once downloaded, you can install PIMMS by running:

+	pip install <filename>.tar.gz

+Where of course you must replace `<filename>` with the actual filename. e.g. at the time of writing this would look like:

-	pip install PIMMS-master.zip
+	pip install pimms-0.1.27.0+3.g04da70b.tar.gz

-For example, for release candidate 0.1.26.4 that would be

 This _should_ just work!